jruble79/portfolio_site/README.md

 ### CSS Features
 - Navigation Menu
-    - Always visible, but moves from a layout where the site name is above the two side-by-side links in a mobile view into a horizontal arrangememt for tablet-sized screens and larger.
+    - Always visible, but moves from a layout where the site name is above the two side-by-side links in a mobile view into a horizontal arrangement for tablet-sized screens and larger.
 - Flexbox and CSS Grid
     - At 500px Latest News section changes layout using CSS Grid.
 The images and text in those modules switch to a vertical layout using Flexbox.
     - Index.html uses Grid to move into a multi-row/column layout starting at 800px.
 The Latest News section moves into a four column layout.